nealcaren/fightordie/_build/html/_sources/Volumes/25/03/intentions.md

 Once we hoped that an offer of our support would induce the Democratic party

-- (a) to curb the Bourbon South;
+a. to curb the Bourbon South;
-- (b) to work for the human uplift of the black and lowly.
+b. to work for the human uplift of the black and lowly.

 We thought Wilson wanted to, when he wrote to the late Bishop Walters promising us "Justice and not mere grudging justice."
 After election he called the Bishop to him.
 "Er---Bishop, what is this I hear about some letter I wrote you during the campaign?
 I don't seem to recollect its terms."